Olivery0307/YouBike_Status_Prediction/README.md

 * **Amazon EventBridge:** Triggers the pipeline every 15 minutes.
 * **AWS Lambda:** A function configured to run from the Docker container image executes the prediction logic.
 * **Amazon S3:** The trained model artifact (`.joblib` file) is stored here, and the final predictions are saved as `.csv` and `.json` files.

 ---

+### Next Steps

+The data collection and prediction pipelines are currently running continuously.
+The immediate next steps are:

+1.  **Model Monitoring:** Continue collecting data for a longer period (e.g., three months) to capture more diverse usage patterns (seasonal changes, holidays, weather events).
+2.  **Performance Evaluation:** Regularly evaluate the live model's predictions against the actual outcomes to monitor for performance degradation or "model drift."
+3.  **Automated Retraining (CI/CD):** Based on the evaluation, design and implement a CI/CD pipeline (e.g., using AWS SageMaker or GitHub Actions) to automate the process of retraining, evaluating, and deploying new versions of the model.

+---